Contributing#

 mkdocs serve

-This will start a local server at http://127.0.0.1:8000/
+This will start a local server at http://127.0.0.1:8000/ where you can view

 the documentation as you edit it.